 go to the website will be the log in page.
 Please read each page you

 come to carefully.
-On the login page, there will be a link in the lower
+On the login page, there will be a button in the

-left of the screen for new users to request an account.
-Once you have
+right side of the screen for new users to request an account.
+Once you

 an account, you will use this page to log in.

-- Click on the "request an account" link.
+- Click on the "Request Account" button.
 Your User ID must

 the same as your kutztown email User ID.
 You will select the